Real Estate Documents 101: Everything Brokers, Teams, And TCs Need To Know

 • Responsibilities of each party, such as repairs and disclosures.

-📝 Deeds
+Deeds

 Types of deeds

 • Warranty deed: Guarantees that the seller holds a clear title to the property.
+This is used in most home sales when a buyer wants maximum protection against title issues.

 • Quitclaim deed: Transfers ownership without guaranteeing a clear title.
+It is commonly used when transferring a property between family members or during a divorce settlement.

 • Grant deed: Ensures the seller hasn’t transferred the property to another party.
+This is often used in states like California for standard real estate transactions.

 • Special warranty deed: This guarantees the title only for the period the seller owned the property.
+This is frequently used in commercial property sales where the seller doesn’t want liability for issues prior to owning the property.

-📝 Real estate disclosure forms
+Real estate disclosures

 Common disclosures